Erythrolamprus jaegeri

 Erythrolamprus jaegeri, commonly known as Jaeger's ground snake, is a species of snake in the subfamily Dipsadinae of the family Colubridae.
 The species is native to South America.
 There are two recognized subspecies.

 Etymology

 The specific name, jaegeri, is in honor of German paleontologist Georg Friedrich Jäger.

 Geographic range

-E. jaegeri is found in Argentina, Brazil, Paraguay, and Uruguay.
+Erythrolamprus jaegeri is found in Argentina, Brazil, Paraguay, and Uruguay.

 Habitat

-E. jaegeri is found in a variety of habitats, including forest, shrubland, grassland, and freshwater wetlands, at altitudes from near sea level to 1,300 m.
+Erythrolamprus jaegeri is found in a variety of habitats, including forest, shrubland, grassland, and freshwater wetlands, at altitudes from near sea level to 1,300 m.

 Classification

 Erythrolamprus jaegeri belongs to the genus Erythrolamprus, which contains over 50 species.
 The genus Erythrolamprus belongs to the subfamily Dipsadinae, which is sometimes referred to as the family Dipsadidae.
 The relationships of Erythrolamprus species located in northern South America can be shown in the cladogram below, based on molecular DNA analysis: